pketh/pketh.github.io/_posts/2021-06-10-kinopio-marketing-page.md

 ## How it Looks, How it Works

 Much of my initial inspiration came from going down the rabbit holes of [Fonts in Use](https://fontsinuse.com).
-Besides finding typefaces, there's a lot of compelling layouts and art direction to be found in the books and posters on the site that we don't really see on the web.
+Besides finding cool typefaces, there's a lot of compelling layouts and art direction to be found in the books and posters on the site that we don't really see on the web.

 My design process began by putting the goals I had for the page along with pieces of inspiration in a [mood-board space](https://kinopio.club/about-site-redesign-w-fonts-La3P2hMCw_4s6PGvuv-R_).